 Vajrasana cures diabetes.
 A large number of diseases such as Bronchitis, Sinusitis, Arthritis, Gastritis, Dyspepsia, Asthma, High Blood Pressure, Leprosy, Hay Fever, Heart Attack, Sciatica, Menstrual Disorders, Stress, Urinary Disorders, Back-Pain, Hysteria, etc. can be prevented as well as cured by various yogic exercises.

 Better Posture From Yoga

 Most standing and sitting poses develop core strength since you need your core muscles to support and maintain each pose.
-With a stronger core, you’re more likely to sit and stand “tall.”Yoga also helps your body awareness.
+With a stronger core, you’re more likely to sit and stand “tall.”Yoga also helps your body’s awareness.
 That helps you notice more quickly if you’re slouching or slumping, so you can adjust your posture.

 Good for Your Heart

-Yoga has long been known to lower blood pressure and slow the heart rate.
+Yoga has long been known to lower blood pressure and slow heart rate.
 A slower heart rate can benefit people with high blood pressure or heart disease, and people who’ve had a stroke.
 Yoga has also been linked to lower cholesterol and triglyceride levels, and better immune system function.

 Yoga usually involves paying attention to your breath, which can help you relax.
 It may also call for specific breathing techniques.
 But yoga typically isn’t aerobic, like running or cycling, unless it’s an intense type of yoga or you’re doing it in a heated room.